HEADTEACHER DIRECTOR SENCo

-Ali strongly believes that with the correct support, people can achieve beyond their imagination - horses can offer a fantastic platform for people to see this for themselves and develop with confidence and self belief.
+Ali strongly believes that with the correct support, people can achieve beyond their imagination - horses can offer a fantastic platform for people to see this for themselves and develop with personal responsibility, confidence and self-belief.

 OFFICE MANAGER / PA

 With a varied career path including a number of years spent supporting the education of children with additional needs, Susan joins Hopefields as Office Manager and PA to the Directors.
-A 'normal day' involves bid writing and funding applications, being the first point of contact on the telephone and providing administrative support.
+A 'normal day' involves bid writing and funding applications, being the first port of call on emails, and providing unwavering administrative support.
 In her spare time, Susan is a keen gardener, musician and craftsperson.